dmdmdm/pslogscan/README.md

 Minor improvements [to the fine script](https://archive.mgm51.com/sources/pslogscan.html) by Mike Miller.
 Posted on github with permission.

-The scripted required a small amount of configuration by hand at the top.
+The script required a small amount of configuration by hand at the top.
 This update makes it unnecessary to hardcode most of those options by hand.
 It uses the `postconf` command to find the info.
 So if you change those options in `/etc/postfix/main.cf` you don't need to update the script.
 However, please still read the config section of the script to make sure its ok for you.